Lithuania

 Healthcare

 The most popular supplementary employee benefit in Lithuania is voluntary Health insurance.
-Supplemental plans will typically offer a free annual check-up, dental care, and vision aids.
+Supplemental plans typically offer free annual check-ups, dental care, and vision aids.

 Retirement